AbdoWise-z/GigaChat-Cross-platform/README.md

 ### Authentication and Registration
 * Loging & Register using the mobile or the Disktop version
 * Email confirmation and password reset mechanisms
-* we also integrated third-party sign-in options , Ex: Google-sign-in (Android Only)
+* We also integrated third-party sign-in options , Ex: Google-sign-in (Android Only)
 * Functionalities for updating usernames, passwords, and email addresses

 ### User Profiles